Custom Clearance of Imported Goods

 - The importer can submit a document in an electronic format containing all the relevant information to the service center.

-- A checklist should be generated for verification of data by the importer, and after verification, the data filed by the service center operator generates a bill of entry number.
+- A checklist should be generated for data verification by the importer, and after verification, the data filed by the service center operator generates a bill of entry number.

-- The importer is required to sign on the final document before customs clearance.
+- The importer is required to sign the final document before customs clearance.

 - The importer needs to get the bill of entry, which will be forwarded to the appraising division of the custom-house for assessment function, payment of duty, etc.

 - After registration, the bill of entry is forwarded electronically or manually to the concerned appraising group in the custom house.